Low Level Programming

 you're just getting confirmation via

-Size whether or not the compiler accepts
+Size whether or not the compiler

-256 values.
+with 256 values.
 For enumeration types, the compiler allocates the smallest

 number of bits required to represent all the values, rounded up to the

 nearest storage element.
 (It's not like C, where enums are just named